JustinGOSSES/sideproject_planning/README.md

   - Clean last references to LLNL in code
   - write up list of changes needed to be done to reuse LLNL codebase
   - See if I can automate or fork LLNL codebase such that it's easier to reuse to understand other code communities
+  - Would it be easier to reuse if it was just the python and JavaScript with no Jekyll/ruby?
 - SWUNG hackathon lightning talk(s) slides
   - Update use of images used in slides on Observable so things are properly sized on mobile.